Predicted Reliability/ 5

-This shortened version of the Outlander SUV has reduced rear-seat and cargo space.
-Despite the name, it's not exactly a sporty SUV to drive.
-Handling isn't that nimble, and acceleration from the 148-hp, 2.0-liter engine is just adequate.
-A more powerful 2.4-liter four-cylinder engine is new for 2015.
-The Sport's choppy ride and very noisy cabin further undermine the driving experience.
-Still, it has a commanding seating position and passenger and cargo versatility.
+This shortened version of the Outlander has less rear-seat room and cargo space.
+Despite the name, when it comes to driving it's not exactly a sporty SUV.
+Handling isn't that nimble, and acceleration is just adequate.
+In addition to the 2.0-liter engine, a more powerful 2.4-liter four-cylinder engine is available.
+The Sport's choppy ride and very noisy cabin further detract from the driving experience.
+Still, it has a commanding seating position, as well as passenger and cargo versatility.
 Top-trim all-wheel-drive versions can get expensive enough that the Outlander Sport starts to compete with better SUVs.
-Reliability has been excellent, but the Sport scored too low in our tests to recommend.
+Recent updates include a redesigned steering wheel, a new 6.1-inch audio display, and new fabric for the seats.